msikma/obsws-4to5/readme.md

 <tr>
 <td valign="top" colspan="2">

-• Results are sent as an array, one item for each call.<br>
-• The **v4** example is far less efficient, especially when not communicating locally.
+• The request data is now split off into its own object.

 </td>
 </tr>